jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+29 Sep 2020

+- Book review by Sheena Joughin in *TLS*, Oct 3, 2003, p.
+30 (no link):

+  "The memoirist's relationship to his or her central character is inevitably more fraught than the novelist's.
+(This author) seems not to know what to make of herself, or what the purpose of her memoir is, which is fatal to the emotional rhythm of her tale and the pace of the writing itself. ...

+  (The author) knows a lot she doesn't tell us, or cannot allow herself to make explicit. ...
+(This) is a disingenuous book. ..."

 28 Sep 2020

 - The Firepower and the Glory by Roz Kaveny, review of *REAMDE* by Neal